Stu1958/miner-swarm-dashboard/README.md

 ---

 ## ✨ Features
-- **Fleet Monitoring:** Track up to 8 miners on one 2.8" touchscreen.
+- **Fleet Monitoring:** Track up to 8 miners simultaneously on one 2.8" touchscreen.
 - **Hardware Optimized:** Custom-built for the **Cheap Yellow Display (ESP32-CYD)**.
 - **Avalon Persistence:** Saves "Best Difficulty" stats to memory for Avalon Nano 3/3S.
 - **Dynamic Logic:** Automatically adjusts display layout based on the miner name.